rapidsai/cuspatial/cpp/doc/DEVELOPER_GUIDE.md

  ### NVTX Ranges

 In order to aid in performance optimization and debugging, all compute intensive libcuspatial functions should have a corresponding NVTX range.
-TODO: In libcuspatial, we have a convenience macro `CUDF_FUNC_RANGE()` that automatically annotates the lifetime of the enclosing function and use the function's name as the name of the NVTX range.
+In libcuspatial, we have a convenience macro `CUSPATIAL_FUNC_RANGE()` that automatically annotates the lifetime of the enclosing function and uses the function's name as the name of the NVTX range.
 For more information about NVTX, see [here](https://github.com/NVIDIA/NVTX/tree/dev/cpp).

  ### Stream Creation